ahmdyaasiin/ub-auth-without-notification/README.md

     fmt.Println(resp)
 }
 ```
-The output of the file will be as follows:
+If the email or NIM and password are correct, the output of the file should be as follows:
 ```
 {NIM FullName Email Faculty StudyProgram}
 ```